Page Illustration

 FAQ: What is a Depreciation Waiver?

-If you are in the process of buying a new car, or you’ve just signed on the dotted line – congratulations!
-Along with that amazing new-car smell comes a choice to purchase a coverage on your auto insurance called a Depreciation Waiver.
-We are going to explain how it works in this blog and how it can protect you financially if you had an accident and needed to make a claim.
+If you are in the process of buying a new car or you’ve just signed on the dotted line – congratulations!
+Along with that amazing new car smell comes a choice to purchase a type of coverage on your auto insurance called a depreciation waiver.
+In Ontario, this is also referred to as OPCF 43.
+In this blog, we are going to explain how a waiver of depreciation works and how it can protect you financially if you have an accident and need to make a claim.

 What is Depreciation?

-Depreciation, simply put, means that the value of an item will decrease over time.
+Simply put, depreciation means that the value of an item will decrease over time.
 Unlike a home that usually appreciates over time (increases in value), your vehicle becomes less valuable over time due to regular use and wear and tear.
-In fact, on average a new vehicle will lose 20% of its value within its first year of use, and by the time 5 years rolls around, it has usually lost 40% of its worth.
+In fact, on average, a new vehicle will lose 20% of its value within its first year of use, and by the time five years rolls around, it has usually lost 40% of its worth.

-Actual Cash Value: The dollar amount you would receive is equal to the amount the vehicle is worth at the time of loss.
-This calculation takes into consideration depreciation and the physical condition your vehicle at the time of the accident.
-Depreciation is based many factors including vehicle age, odometer reading, make & model, fuel economy, and general wear and tear.
+Actual Cash Value: The dollar amount you receive is equal to the amount the vehicle is worth at the time of loss.
+This calculation takes depreciation and the physical condition of your car at the time of the accident into consideration.
+Depreciation is based on many factors, including vehicle age, odometer reading, make and model, fuel economy, and general wear and tear.

 Replacement Cost: The dollar amount you would receive is equal to the amount you would need to replace your vehicle with a new, similar vehicle — no more, no less.